UoA-eResearch/roonka_volume_models/README.md

 4. In Blender, split the scene view window in half and change the editor type from '3D View' to 'Text Editor'.
 5. On the bottom of the text editor window, to the right of the file name, select the folder icon to open a new file.
 6. Navigate to the extracted 'mesh_create.py' file from earlier to open it in the text editor.
-7. Near the bottom of the file, find the line that starts with 'base_dir=' and edit the text within the quotes to equal the folder path where your .shp files are located.
+7. Near the bottom of the file, find the line that starts with 'base_dir=' and edit the text within the quotes to equal the folder path where your .shp files are located. **Note: If your path includes backslashes, add an r before the quotes begin e.g. r'\<path\>'**
 8. Save the edits to the file using the 'Text' menu in the text editor toolbar.
 9. Select 'run script' from the bottom toolbar.
 10. After some time processing, the .dae models should have been exported and can be located in the same folder as the path specified in the base_dir.